Art Conservation Workshop Study Program In Italy

 The Paintings

-Participants will be introduced to examples of 17th to 20th centuries paintings on canvas.
+Participants are introduced to examples of 17th to 20th centuries European paintings.

 In these rural settings, the ipogei (underground settlements) represented important centres of social and religious activities.
 The communities of this area created their own cultural identity, finding artistic expression in works of religious iconographic art.